slaman24/15113-hw9-mobile-app/README.md

 I created a Birthday Tracker app that people can use to organize their family and friends' birthdays.
 Through the app, people can add birthdays and see a chronological list of all of the birthdays they have saved (in order by how many days away they are).
-I feel that this app could be a helpful tool and it is something I would definitely love to have for myself so I will never forget a birthday.
+I feel that this app could be a helpful tool and it is something I would definitely love to have for myself so I never forget a birthday.

 There are 3 screens in total: